 No use denying it: the arts disciplines at SOTA, including Creative Writing, make significant demands on student time.
 Still, many students continue to participate and excel in areas beyond their emphasis.
-C-dubs have been dedicated dancers, musicians, and photographers; they have donated significant time to community groups working with the homeless; they have interned at various museums throughout the city; they have participated in mock trial, debate, and in numerous cases, the theater.
-It’s not always easy, but it can be done, and the broadened involvement adds perspective and depth to the work produced within the department.
+C-dubs have been dedicated dancers, musicians, and photographers; they have donated significant time to community groups; they have interned at museums throughout the city; they have participated in Mock Trial and the theater.
+It’s not always easy, but possible, and can add perspective and depth to the work produced within the department.

 Are Creative Writing students published?

 CW students are heavily represented in umläut, the literary magazine produced by the department with submissions from students throughout the school.
-CW students have appeared both in print and in countless web magazines, and have won many local, regional, and national contests.
+CW students have appeared both in print and in countless web magazines, and have received awards in many local, regional, and national contests.